beginning of content

 What causes faecal incontinence?

-Depending on the cause of the problem, they might refer you to a specialist or a continence health professional.
+Depending on the cause of the problem, your doctor might refer you to a specialist or a continence health professional.

 How is faecal incontinence treated?

-If the problem is caused by weak pelvic floor muscles, physiotherapy can make a big difference.
+Physiotherapy can help if the problem is caused or made worse by weak pelvic floor muscles.

-The Continence Foundation of Australia has produced this video on how to do pelvic floor exercises:
+Learn to do pelvic floor exercises.
+The Continence Foundation of Australia has a video on how to do pelvic floor exercises.

-The Continence Foundation of Australia has produced these videos to help explain the function and role of the pelvic floor muscles:
+The Continence Foundation of Australia also has videos that help explain the role of your pelvic floor muscles:

 Female pelvic floor muscles